ssplatt/salt201/README.md

 ## Getting Started with Kitchen

 ### Initializing the test environment
 Setting up the test environment is quite painless but does require a couple steps.
+Although I have provided the `examples-formula` directory as a part of this repository, you will get the most out of this class if you follow along with the examples provided and create it all from scratch.

   1. Create a new folder for the formula, i.e. `example-formula`, and enter the directory